DaanV2/Vscode-Hue-Am-I-Doing/README.md

 Lots of errors?
 Maybe a nice calming blue.
 A rave party when you're churning out code.
 Terminal has an error?
 Red.

 This extension connects your visual studio code to your Hue lights.
+Allowing multiple bridges and lights to be connected to. as well a configurable color scheme. per activity.